abranczyk/abranczyk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I want to live in a world where everyone who wants to do science, can.
+subtitle: I want to live in a world where everyone who wants to do science, can!

 profile:
   align: right